← All varieties

 Origin / History

-An old variety of uncertain origin, probably originating more than a century ago in New England (Hedrick).
-It was already well known and much cultivated in Northeastern Massachusetts in the first half of the nineteenth century, and has long been highly esteemed in Central and Western New York (Beach).
-Thomas attributes it to Massachusetts.
-The Sweet Greening of Thacher (1822) or Green Sweeting of Kenrick (1832) is said to be distinct from this variety (Beach).
-Beach further notes that a fall apple has been introduced from Russia under the name Green Sweet, treated as a distinct variety in the succeeding volume of his work.
+An old variety of uncertain origin, probably originating more than a century ago in New England.
+It was already well known and much cultivated in Northeastern Massachusetts in the first half of the nineteenth century, and has long been highly esteemed in Central and Western New York, where it is still chiefly grown (Beach; Hedrick).
+Thomas associates it with Massachusetts.

 Tree